tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 ###### On every scale of existence, order arises out of chaos and then returns to chaos.
 Each cycle can take millennia or nanoseconds.
 This is the cycle of existence.

-Everything that exists must follow the laws of existence, for the penalty of not following the laws is non-existence.
+Everything that exists must follow the laws of existence, for the penalty of not following those laws is non-existence.
 This is why we call it the *Laws of Physics* and not the *Highly Recommended Suggestions of Physics*.

 These laws of physics can change between one state of matter and another.
 Before we look at some of the laws, let's look at the scopes that these laws must function within.